 After checking out the videos, I used a similar shallow kadai, with both ghee and oil mixed for frying these parathas.
 Though pooris are a regular fare, I still couldn't get myself heat up a huge kadai full of ghee.

-Some of the sites that are interesting to check out are this, this and this
+Some of the sites that are interesting to check out are this

 Mixed Vegetable Stuffed Paratha